sidiwang/snSMART/paper.md

 # The `snSMART` package

 The `snSMART` package can be downloaded from the Comprehensive R Archive Network (CRAN) at https://cran.r-project.org/web/packages/snSMART/index.html.
 Please install the [JAGS library](https://sourceforge.net/projects/mcmc-jags/) [@plummer2003jags] before using this package.
 This package provides a sample size calculation and multiple methods of trial data analysis for various snSMART designs.
 A brief introduction of the snSMART design comparing two dose levels with placebo is provided in Section 2.
-We also summarized the functionality of all the `snSMART` functions included in this package in Table \ref{tab:functionality}.
+We also summarized the functionality of all the `snSMART` functions included in this package in Table 1.
 The `snSMART` package includes the option to set the number of "adaptation iterations" in the functions that perform MCMC computation.
 This option aims to provide users with the complete functionality of the  ``jags.model`` function available in the `rjags` package [@rjags].

 After installing package `snSMART`, load the package: